vgarc018/cs100hw4/READMEdraft_2.md

 12
 34
 ```
->The `auto` feature is part of the c++11 standard, so check out this tutorial if you need help with that (insert tutorial link in here later).
+>*Note:* The `auto` feature is part of the c++11 standard, so check out this tutorial if you need help with that (insert tutorial link in here later).
 But if you don't have c++11, then you'll have to replace `auto` with `tokenizer<>::iterator`.

 So first, in order to use boost tokenizer we need to include the library.